Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageBlobQueryConfig.md

 ```

 ## DESCRIPTION
-The **New-AzStorageBlobQueryConfig** cmdlet creates a blob query configuration object, which can be used in Query-AzStorageBlob.
+The **New-AzStorageBlobQueryConfig** cmdlet creates a blob query configuration object, which can be used in Get-AzStorageBlobQueryResult.

 ## EXAMPLES